 With a clinical background in nursing, Sue has been involved in neurology since 1989 when she was involved in developing the first Parkinson’s nurse specialist post in Cornwall.
 In that year she was also awarded the Mali Jenkins Research Prize by Parkinson’s UK for developing a welfare service for people with Parkinson’s disease.

-Sue is also a faculty member of the World Parkinson’s Coalition and prior conference faculty member of the International Movement Disorders Society.
-Sue provides health care consultancy in neurology and is a regular mentor for clinicians undertaking the Masterclass programs.
+Sue provides health care consultancy in neurology and other long term conditions and is a regular mentor for clinicians undertaking the Masterclass programs.

-Sue Thomas is a contributor to Neurology Academy's following faculties...
+Sue Thomas is a contributor to the following academies